joealden/corum-docs/src/development/6-codeAnalysis/3-api.md

 }
 ```

-As mentioned in the comment at the top of this file, This hook function ensures
+As mentioned in the comment at the top of this file, this hook function ensures
 that only 1 favorite of a subforum by a single user can happen, and it is run
 every time before a favorite is created.
 There is also a hook function called
-`userAndPostIsUnique` is very similar.
+`userAndPostIsUnique` that is very similar.
 Instead of ensuring that only unique
 favorites can be added, it ensures that only unique votes can be made on a post.
 As this hook function is so similar, I will only analyse this hook function.